 Intellectual Property Litigation

-Backed by one of the largest IP practices in the upper Midwest, our IP Litigation Group has tried and won lawsuits involving critical patents, trademarks, copyrights, licensing agreements, and trade secrets.
+Backed by one of the largest IP practices in the upper Midwest, we have tried and won lawsuits involving critical patents, trademarks, copyrights, licensing agreements and trade secrets.

 What We Do

 From dispute advice to complex litigation, our team understands our clients’ business objectives and works to meet them by providing a range of services, including:

 Patent Litigation.
 We bring complex concepts to life for judges and juries.
 Our trial attorneys handle patent infringement litigation across the country in every industry and business sector.

 Trademark Litigation.
 Our attorneys have substantial experience in trademark, trade dress, false advertising and domain name disputes.
 We also handle matters before the Trademark Trial and Appeal Board, opposing or seeking to cancel the registration of trademarks confusingly similar to those of our clients, and defending against similar claims.